Story by: Kim Huston on October 15, 2018

 (502) 629-LUNG (5864)

-Talk to your health provider about getting a lung cancer screening with a low-dose lung CT scan.
+Talk to your primary care provider about getting a low-dose CT lung cancer screening.

 A low-dose lung CT scan is a type of X-ray that takes multiple pictures as you lie on a table that slides in and out of the machine.
 A computer combines the images into a complete picture of your lungs.
 Because it is “low dose,” it uses a lower amount of radiation than a traditional chest CT.

-Able to detect even the smallest tumors, the painless, quick scan takes just a few minutes.
+A low-dose CT scan is painless, takes just a few minutes and is able to detect even the smallest tumors.
 The whole appointment can take less than half an hour.

-According to the American Lung Association, the initial scan can be covered without a copay if you are at high risk, between ages 55 and 80 and have private insurance, or are ages 55 to 77and have Medicare.
+According to the American Lung Association, the initial low-dose CT scan can be covered without a copay if you are at high risk, between ages 50 and 80 and have private insurance, or are ages 50 to 70 and have Medicare.
 You may have a copay if you go to a facility that is not in your health plan’s network.
 When you make your appointment, confirm that the facility and the providers are in your health plan’s network to avoid extra costs.

 Norton Cancer Institute is home to specialists offering some of the most advanced treatments and therapies.
-Patients who are screened and have a suspicious finding are paired with an oncology-certified thoracic services nurse navigator.
-These patient navigators help ease stress and guide you through every phase of care, from diagnosis through treatment and survivorship.
+Patients who are screened and have a suspicious finding are paired with an oncology-certified thoracic services patient navigator.
+This is a nurse who can help ease stress and guide you through every phase of cancer care, from diagnosis through treatment and survivorship.

 Select an appointment date and time from available spots listed below.